Ooperipatellus nickmayeri

 Ooperipatellus nickmayeri is a species of oviparous velvet worm in the family Peripatopsidae.
 This species is larger than any other in the genus Ooperipatellus.
 With a body size exceeding 60 mm in females and 30 mm in males, these velvet worms can be more than twice as long as other species of this genus.

 Discovery

 This species was first described by the biologists Ivo de Sena Oliveira and Georg Mayer in 2017 based on ten specimens, including a male holotype, three female paratypes, and six other specimens (five females and one male).
 These specimens were collected from rotting logs and leaf litter in a small fragment of forest at an elevation of 545 meters near the Lyell Highway between Tarraleah and Wayatinah in the Central Highlands region of Tasmania.
 The authors of the original description named this species for the six-year old son (Nick Mayer) of one of the authors, who suggested a stop along the road during which the authors discovered this species in 2013.
 The holotype is deposited in the Queen Victoria Museum and Art Gallery in Launceston, Tasmania.

+Taxonomy

+In 2026, the zoologists Arianna Lord, Shahan Derkarabetian, Shoyo Sato, and Gonzalo Giribet conducted a phylogenetic analysis of the Tasmanian species of Ooperipatellus based on molecular data.
+This analysis indicates that O. nickmayeri is a junior synonym of another species in the same genus, O. spenceri.
+Other references, however, list O. nickmayeri as a valid species.